nginxinc/nginx-loadbalancer-kubernetes/docs/NginxKubernetesLoadbalancer.md

 1. Initialization:
 - Define the name of the target Upstream Server Block
 - "nginx-lb-http" or "nginx-lb-https" should be the default server block names, returns error if this does not exist
-- API query to NginxPlus LB server for current Upstream list
+- Using the Nginx Plus Go Client library, make and API query to NginxPlus LB server for current Upstream list
 - API query to K8s apiserver of list of Ingress Controller Endpoints
 - Reconcile the two lists, making changes to Nginx Upstreams to match the Ingress Endpoints ( add / delete Upstreams as needed to converge the two lists )